Wearing the right cycling jacket allows you to stay comfortable, warm and dry on the bike so that you can perform your best, whatever the weather.

 For pacier workouts in not quite so frosty conditions, the B’Twin Light Winter Racing Jacket supplies a light, close fit without sacrificing the wind and water repellency of the Triban RC500 Winter Jacket.

 The women’s-specific Van Rysel Cold Weather jacket also packs the same winter tech and comes in a fluo yellow as well as black to keep you visible through the dark months.

-Look out for: High collar, long cuffs, fleecy lining, durable water repellent coating (DWR), rear pockets, reflective elements.
+Look out for: High collar, long cuffs, fleecy lining, durable water repellent coating (DWR), rear pockets, and reflective elements.

 A hardshell jacket has a waterproof (rather than water repellent) single layer of fabric.
-The fabric is made waterproof by either a membrane – a type of very thin micro-perforated plastic film that is also breathable – or a durable water repellent coating (DWR).
+The fabric is made waterproof by either a membrane – a type of very thin micro-perforated plastic film that is also breathable – or a durable water-repellent coating (DWR).
 Using a membrane makes waterproof jackets lighter, suppler and more durable than a DWR does.